jitsi/jitsi-videobridge/doc/using_statistics.md

 If Jitsi Videobridge is using XMPP it sends the statistics reports by COLIBRI protocol or by PubSub (XEP-0060).

-This is an example COLIBRI packet of statistics report:
+This is an example COLIBRI packet of a statistics report:
 ```xml
 <iq type='result' to='38d17cb9-0d3a-498e-b3ea-05b377845c07@ƒ/4533b58e-409f-4f6b-9268-f335b4430ba6' from='jitsi-videobridge.jitsi.net' id='u4Fc8-16' xmlns='jabber:client'>
 	<stats xmlns=' http://jitsi.org/protocol/colibri'>